Timeframe: 2016 – 2019

 Goal: Develop a pre-clinical mouse model for fibrolamellar carcinoma

-	There are few effective therapies for FLC patients and development of improved therapeutics are hampered by the rarity of the disease and the challenge of including pediatric patients in many clinical trials.
+Study overview: There are few effective therapies for FLC patients and development of improved therapeutics are hampered by the rarity of the disease and the challenge of including pediatric patients in many clinical trials.
 One solution to this problem is the development of accurate models of FLC.
-This study proposed to generate a mouse model for FLC.
-Because FLC occurs primarily in children and young adults, they hypothesized that the expression of the DnaJ-PKA fusion found in FLC tumors cells initiates cancer in specific liver stem/progenitor cell populations during development.
-Using genetic engineering techniques, they attempted to introduce the DnaJ-PKA fusion into the mouse genome in an inducible manner.
-Therefore, they hoped to be able to switch on expression of DnaJ-PKA at specific stages of liver development to examine exactly how this fusion contributes for FLC formation.
-Such mouse models would provide a novel preclinical platform to test future therapeutic strategies.
+This study proposed to generate the first mouse model for FLC.
+Such models could be used to investigate the basic mechanisms of FLC development, identify new therapeutic targets, and to test novel therapeutic strategies.

 For additional details see the article published by Stanford on FCF’s grant and collaboration.

 Key findings: Since the initiation of the effort, two different studies published at the end of 2017 showed that activation of the fusion early in life is not necessary and that FLC can be modeled in mice after activation of the fusion in hepatocytes in young mice.
 Based on those studies, and to avoid duplicating published work, the team modified its research plan to focus on the tumor development effort and the development of better models of FLC.
 Their idea was to generate a number of aging mice with induction of the fusion and to develop cell lines or allografts with those mice.